tiliado/nuvolaplayer/doc/pages/apps/guidelines.md

  * `64.png` - 64×64 px PNG icon
  * `128.png` - 128×128 px PNG icon
  * `256.png` - 256×256 px PNG icon
- * `scalable.svg` - scalable SVG icon
+ * `scalable.svg` - scalable SVG icon with base size 512×512 px

-All PNG icons should be build from source SVG icons via a Makefile rule.
-While the file `scalable.svg` can be used to build icon sizes 32-256, smaller icons will need their own fine-tuned source SVG icons.
+All PNG icons must be build from source SVG icons via a Makefile rule.
+While the file `scalable.svg` can be used to build icon sizes 64-256, smaller icons will need their own fine-tuned source SVG icons: icons 16, 22 and 24 from a SVG image with base size 16 px and icons 32 and 48 from a SVG image with base size 32 px.
+See [template](https://github.com/tiliado/nuvolaplayer/blob/master/web_apps/template/) for inspiration.

 !!! danger "Beware of copyright infringement"

-    Common mistake is to take an official logo of a particular streaming service, resize it or crop it and then use it as icon for Nuvola Player.
-This approach has always led to violation of the first rule regarding to copyright and license and affected integration scripts were rejected until the file was removed
+    A common mistake is to take an official logo of a particular streaming service, resize it or crop it and then use it as icon for Nuvola Player.
+This approach has always led to violation of the first rule regarding to copyright and license and affected integration scripts were rejected until the file was removed.

 Git & GitHub Guidelines
 =======================